Skip to main content

 Now, to check a button's wait flag, you must pass both the flag and the reference: state.wait.isWaiting("button-download", ref: index).

-You can also pass a delay to WaitAction.add() and WaitAction.remove() methods.
+You can also pass a delay value to WaitAction.add() and WaitAction.remove() methods.
 Please refer to their method documentation for more information.

 In case you use built_value or freezed packages, the WaitAction works out-of-the-box with them.
-In both cases, you don't need to create the copy or copyWith methods by hand.
+In both cases, you don't need to create the state's copy or copyWith methods by hand.
 But you still need to add the Wait object to the store state as previously described.

 If you want to further customize WaitAction to work with other packages, or to use the Wait object in different ways, you can do so by injecting your custom reducer into WaitAction.reducer during your app's initialization.
 Refer to the WaitAction documentation for more information.